-Although small scale lead mining had continually existed within the area, it wasn’t until the 17th Century when lead mining started to become intensive within the area.
+Although small-scale lead mining had continually existed within the area, it wasn’t until the 17th Century that lead mining started to become intensive within the area.
 Investment in mining came in the form of the London Lead Company, as well as various Derbyshire mining entrepreneurs, hoping to cash in on the Halkyn lead mines.
 Their investments provided great rewards as new rich lead veins were discovered, and these were quickly harvested and exploited by the mining companies.
 As a result of production increasing in the area, a large wave of skilled miners moved into the area looking for work, with many miners coming from Derbyshire to live in the area.
-The mass influx of Derbyshire workers living in the area influenced the naming of the road leading the Billins mine in Pentre Halkyn, which was named ‘Buxton Lane’ after one of the main towns in Derbyshire.
+The mass influx of Derbyshire workers living in the area influenced the naming of the road leading to the Billins mine in Pentre Halkyn, which was named ‘Buxton Lane’ after one of the main towns in Derbyshire.

-It was also by the 19th Century that the lead mines became increasingly well developed and delved deeper into the earth, however this created problems for the mining companies especially with the threat of flooding in the mines’ lower levels.
+It was also by the 19th Century that the lead mines became increasingly well developed and delved deeper into the earth, however, this created problems for the mining companies, especially with the threat of flooding in the mines’ lower levels.
 To alleviate this flooding threat, deep drainage tunnels were dug by the mining companies.
-The most important of these drainage tunnels was the Milwr Tunnel which runs for 10 miles from Loggerheads (situated on the south-west of Mold and near to Moel Famau) to the village of Bagillt (a former mining village located between Holywell and Flint), where the excess flood water from Halkyn Mountain flows into the River Dee through the Bagillt Dock.
+The most important of these drainage tunnels was the Milwr Tunnel which runs for 10 miles from Loggerheads (situated on the south-west of Mold and near to Moel Famau) to the village of Bagillt (a former mining village located between Holywell and Flint), where the excess floodwater from Halkyn Mountain flows into the River Dee through the Bagillt Dock.
 Water discharges through this tunnel at an average rate of 23 million gallons of water per day, and the tunnel is now owned and maintained by Welsh Water / Dŵr Cymru.

 - 1 x Welsh Alliance League Winners